Manitary/WotLK-LogParser/README.md

 It may become deprecated as soon as WotLK Classic is released, except for private servers that run the original WotLK.

+### 0.5.1
+New:
+* Added the possibility to manually (re)assign pets to an owner.
+Useful for named pets (Warlock, Hunter, Unholy DK) or for single-class temporary pets (e.g. Treants with a single Balance Druid among friendly units).

 ### 0.4.1
 New:
 * Added automatic coupling of pet <-> pet owner during parsing.
 It will not always work, for example with permanent pets that never interact with their owner (through buffs/heals) or with temporary pets for which the summon event is not registered in the combat log for any reason.